 Mined Pit Pond

 Discharges to a mined pit pond are not required to comply with TSS and turbidity limits prior to final reclamation.
-When reclamation is complete, discharges to the pond must not cause or contribute to a violation of surface water quality standards ().
+When reclamation is complete, discharges to the pond must not cause or contribute to a violation of surface water quality standards (chapter 173-201A WAC).

 The Permittee must not discharge Type 3 stormwater from an asphalt plant, concrete batch plant, asphalt release agent application area, or concrete truck washout area into a pit or excavation that penetrates the water table.